 I loved fancy heart cookies when I was little.
 Cute little sugar cookies with fancy frosting or lots of sprinkles were my favorite at Valentine’s Day.
 Last year I shared a recipe for glazed and sprinkled heart shaped cookies, and they were a big hit!
 So many of you tried them and liked them, so I decided another Valentine’s Day cookie was in order.

-For a while now I’ve wanted to make butter spritz cookies using a cookie press.
+For a while now I’ve wanted to make dairy free spritz cookies using a cookie press.
 I hadn’t used a cookie press before, but when I found a brand new cookie press at the thrift store for just $3, I decided that was the sign I needed to make some spritz cookies ASAP!

 I wasn’t sure how to use a cookie press…I didn’t know if it would be easy to use, but it really was quite simple.
 The one that I bought was from Pampered Chef, and I found it easy to use after I read the instructions.
 One thing that’s important is to always press the cookies onto a cool surface.
 It doesn’t work to press them onto a warm cookie sheet.